-If you want to visit Kumano Nachi Taisha without hiking on Daimonzaka or taking the stairs, you can use the Seiganto-ji Temple parking lot (no parking fee, but an ¥800 toll is required to access the road here).
+If you want to visit Kumano Nachi Taisha without hiking on Daimonzaka or taking the stairs, use the Seiganto-ji Temple parking lot.
+There is no parking fee, but an ¥800 toll is required to access the road here.

 Kumano Nachi Taisha and Seiganto-ji Temple